 2. Derrick Gordon — Be True I TEDxUMassAmherst

 Derrick Gordon talks about April 9, 2014—the historical day when he became known as the first openly gay D1 Men’s Basketball player, making Division 1 NCAA history and global news instantly—and his own story of his sexual orientation.
+Check out our interview with him here.

 3. Joanna Ferrari: Your Secret Self I TEDxMelbourne